okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/index.md

 * `user.authentication.authenticate`
 * `user.credential.enroll`

-The following Event Type isn’t available in Identity Engine because it is no longer being triggered:
+The following Event Type isn’t available in the Identity Engine because it is no longer being triggered:

 `user.account.unlock_token`